Clay Shaw (politician): Committee assignments

 In 2003, following lung cancer surgery, Shaw, along with Minnesota Congressman Colin Peterson, founded the House 2015 Caucus.
 The purpose of the 2015 Caucus was to find a cure for cancer or treat it as a manageable disease by 2015.
 Members of the caucus expressed their desire to eliminate cancer disease and suffering by 2015.

 Shaw was also a member of the Congressional Arts Caucus, Congressional Fire Services Caucus, Congressional Narcotics Abuse and Control Caucus, Congressional Social Security Caucus, Congressional Travel and Tourism Caucus, Friends of Ireland, Law Enforcement Caucus and Renewable Energy and Energy Efficiency Caucus.
 He was also the co-chair of the Congressional Boating Caucus, Congressional Coastal Caucus and International Conservation Caucus.

 Post-congressional career

 In 2007, following his departure from Congress, Shaw provided his entire Congressional collection to his alma mater, Stetson University.
 The Shaw collection is housed at the university's duPont-Ball library in DeLand, Florida.

 In 2008, Clay Shaw was named a Great Floridian by the Florida Department of State, an honor extended to individuals who made major contributions to the progress and welfare of the state of Florida.
 Shaw's honor was advocated by state House Representative Adam Hasner (R-Delray Beach).
 Clay Shaw remained active in the Ft.
-Lauderdale community, including chairing the recent celebration of Ft.
+Lauderdale community, including chairing a celebration of Ft.
 Lauderdale's founding.